-Europe has experienced unprecedented heatwaves sweeping across the continent this summer, and experts predict that such extreme heat events will become more frequent in the coming years and decades.
+In recent years, Europe has experienced unprecedented weather events sweeping across the continent.
+From heatwaves to floods, experts predict that such extreme events will become more frequent in the coming years and decades.

 Urban centres are particularly affected by the phenomenon known as Urban Heat Islands, where materials used in pavements and buildings absorb and retain heat, exacerbating the effects of heatwaves and leading to increased energy costs and mortality.
-July saw hospital cases across Europe soar as the “Cerberus” heatwave spread, with record temperatures being set in Rome (41.8°C) and Sicily (49°C).
+The summer of 2023 saw hospital cases across Europe soar as the “Cerberus” heatwave spread, with record temperatures being set in Rome (41.8°C) and Sicily (49°C).

-Knowledge sharing about how to most effectively safeguard urban residents from these rising heatwaves while ensuring solutions don’t negatively impact air quality, energy consumption, existing urban infrastructure and already stretched local authorities’ maintenance budgets is of utmost importance going forward.
+Knowledge sharing about how to most effectively safeguard urban residents from these extreme weather events while ensuring solutions don’t negatively impact air quality, energy consumption, existing urban infrastructure and already stretched local authorities’ maintenance budgets is of utmost importance going forward.
 In this blog, we will explore some of the available options.

 Introducing trees and vegetation that provide street shade can help.
 They act as heat absorbers and can significantly lower the overall temperature in city neighbourhoods.
 Trees For Cities are a UK charity working on planting trees in cities on a national and international scale.
 Their strategically planted trees around London can drop the air temperature from anywhere between 2ºC – 8ºC.
 They claim that 1 in 3 deaths attributed to the urban heat island effect could be eliminated if there was a 30% increase in tree coverage.